 |Other Programs||Multipurpose Leave, Multipurpose Leave Taken in One-Hour Units (or half-day units), Staggered Commuting Hours during Pregnancy, Guaranteed Reemployment after Childbearing/Childcare, Reemployment after Returning from a Spouse’s Overseas Transfer, Reemployment after Nursing Care, Reduced-Hours Employment or Reduced Weekly Working Days for Nursing Care, Support for Unmarried Employees with Family Nursing Care Obligations (commuting costs and other relevant expenses), Daycare Adaptation Leave, Nursing Care Leave (in one-hour units), Nursing Leave (in one-hour units), Home Helper Expense Subsidies, Leave of Absence or Annual Paid Holidays for Fertility Treatment, Fertility Treatment Financing System, Reduced-Hours Employment for Career Development Support, Telework, Volunteer Leave, Subsidy for Fees of Non-Registered Daycare Facilities, One-off Payments for Employees Making an Early Return from Childcare Leave, Subsidy for Fees for Sick Children Daycare and Extended Daycare|

-- *1 Childcare leave or nursing care leave will never work against the employee in terms of personnel evaluations, pay raises, promotions, or bonuses.
+- *1 Childcare leave, parental leave, or nursing care leave will never work against the employee in terms of personnel evaluations, pay raises, promotions, or bonuses.

 - *2 Percentage of employees still working 12 months after returning to work.